huxcrux/hfp/README.md

-# Baffin Bay Fingerprint (skeleton)
+# Fingerprinting

-This is a skeleton for the baffinbay fingerprint hackathon during the 2026 off-site
+This is a skeleton for the fingerprint hackathon